david-lapadula/command-line-store-front/README.md

 ###### Add to Inventory
 ***

 This allows the manager to add stock to an already existing product.
 A list of products is provided to prevent adding stock to a non - existent product.
-Upon success a message is displayed to the user informing them the addition has been made with the details of the update.
+Upon success a message is displayed to the user informing them that the addition has been made with the details of the update.

 ![Manager add to inventory](images/manager4.PNG)